DevMountain/react-5-afternoon/README.md

 </details>

-## Step 12
+## Step 12 - Challenge

 ### Summary

-Setting up the fifth view with our reducer.
+In this step, we will hook up the rest of the views to the store and modify the events to call our action creators.
+This step will be a challenge, meaning there will not be any guided instructions.
+Try to complete this step without looking at any previous steps.
+If you get stuck, try looking back steps eight through ten.

 ## Instructions